ZJU-FAST-Lab/Radar-Diffusion/README.md

 pip install -e .
 sh launch/inference_cd_example_batch.sh
 ```
+In case of network issues, you can manually download the checkpoints in **diffusion_consistency_radar/checkpoint**.

 The above script runs consistency inference in **only 1 step** using the pre-trained checkpoint.
 After that, you can find the predicted results and Ground-Truth LiDAR bev point clouds in **diffusion_consistency_radar/inference_results**.

 ## Dataset Pre-processing